BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Develop a Containerized Plugin for Medical Image Analysis on Power9
 Mentor: Rudolph Pienaar of Boston Children's Hospital

+# Contributors
+- Nicole Elbeery
+- Quinn Meurer
+- Ryan Schneider
+- Erin Thomas

 # Background
 ChRIS is a collaborative project between Boston Children's Hospital and Red Hat.
 It's an open source framework that utilizes cloud technologies to bring medical analytics and allows health organizations to benefit from public computational power in addition to owning their data.
 One of its main charicteristics is allowing the developers to make medical analytic plugins that can be embedded into the Mass Open Cloud deployment.
 The creating of a plug-in is what we are doing with this project.

 ChRIS functions as a web service.
 A user will log into a ChRIS client, choose their program, and then upload their files to the ChRIS client.
-The ChRIS client will send the data to the ChRIS server which will then send it to the MOC network, where a container in the MOC will download the FreeSurfer plugin and run it.
+The ChRIS client will send the data to the ChRIS server which will then send it to the MOC network, where a container in the MOC will download the  plugin and run it.
 Currently this works on x86 machines.
-Once the container is created on PowerPC, the goal is that when ChRIS sends the user files and the FreeSurfer program, it will include a flag for the user to choose whether they want to run the process on PowerPC or x86.
+Once the container is created on PowerPC, the goal is that when ChRIS sends the user files and the program, it will include a flag for the user to choose whether they want to run the process on PowerPC or x86.
 Running the process on Power9 machines in the MOC allows for a decrease in computational time.
 As a side note, a complete understanding of the inner workings of how ChRIS and the MOC stores information is beyond the scope of this project.
 Our advisor informed us that we should be concerned with how the flag is passed and creating the ChRIS plugin.
 However, he did give us a brief explanation, which is shown in the ChRIS platform overview.

-Our team will make the FreeSurfer container compatible with ChRIS over the course of the semester as we learn more about the ChRIS platform.

 To understand the goals and scope of our project, one needs to understand the architecture of the ChRIS platform.
 The ChRIS documentation can be found here: https://github.com/FNNDSC/CHRIS_docs